What is Wharton’s MBA Program for Executives?

 How does the Wharton MBA Program for Executives differ from Wharton's full-time MBA program?

 There is no difference in the degree earned by executive and full-time MBA students.
-The primary difference is the every-other-weekend residential format of the program which allows for a different on-campus experience, as well as the kind of career services we provide, which are more suited to a working professional.
+The primary difference is the every-other-weekend residential format of the program for Philadelphia and San Francisco cohort members, which allows for a different on-campus experience, as well as the kind of career services we provide, which are more suited to a working professional.
+Members of the Global cohort have the same access to these resources, and meet remotely during synchronous classes throughout the week.

-Can I do a semester on the other campus?
+Can I do a semester on a different campus, or with the Global cohort?

 Yes, during the second year of the program, you may prefer to commute to Philadelphia or San Francisco to take a semester of elective courses.
 (Please be aware that this arrangement can be made only if space is available in the desired location.)
 Once you are matriculated in the first year of the program, you should contact your program manager for more information.

-Since I live in the area, can I spend my Friday nights at home rather than at the hotel?
+I am a member of the Philadelphia or San Francisco cohort and live in the area.
+Can I spend my Friday nights at home rather than at the hotel?

 When you join the Wharton MBA Program for Executives, you agree to immerse yourself in the school environment for two days every other week, including spending Friday nights at the hotel with classmates.
 Students confirm our view that they learn nearly as much from each other as they learn during formal class hours.
 Much of this interaction takes place on Friday evenings when the study groups get together to master course material.
 This time commitment also allows students to form personal and professional bonds which last long after graduation.